List of all articles

 This page explains how to transfer your domain name or website to or from our company.

-We make full backups of your site, but you should consider several important points.
+We make full backups of your site that you can use to restore from, but you should consider several important points.
 This topic explains our backup policies.

 We allow customers to use cron jobs (scripts that run at regular intervals) with a few restrictions.